danielbairamian/RL-RL/README.md

 # Running the Bot

 Once everything is installed correctly, simply run the run.py file.
-Make sure Rocket League is closed before running, as RLBot launched the game with specific flags.
+Make sure Rocket League is closed before running, as RLBot launches the game with specific flags.
 You should see the game open with the bot playing

 # Reinforcement Learning and Results